 WHY GLOBAL GDP GROWTH MATTERS

-The latest (mid-April 2015) Bloomberg-tracked economists’ consensus forecast for 2015 global GDP growth stands at 2.7%, down from the 2.8% expected three months ago in January 2015.
-In mid-2014 — just as oil prices peaked— the consensus expected 3.1% growth in 2015.
-A year ago, in early 2014, the consensus expected 3.1% growth in 2015; and in early 2013, when Bloomberg first began tracking consensus estimates for global GDP growth for 2015, the consensus expected 3.4% world GDP growth.
+The latest (mid-October 2015) Bloomberg-tracked economists’ consensus forecast for 2015 global GDP growth stands at 3%, little changed from the 3.1% expected three months ago in July 2015 but below the 3.5% growth expected in 2015 at the start of the year.
+In early 2013, when Bloomberg first began tracking consensus estimates for global GDP growth for 2015, the consensus expected 3.4% world GDP growth.
 The downward revisions to 2015 global growth estimates are nothing new [Figure 3].
 Consensus estimates for global GDP growth have been consistently revised lower since at least 2010.

 The economic forecasts set forth in the presentation may not develop as predicted.